Learn how to cook asparagus with this 3-part guide! Blanched, grilled, raw, or roasted, it's a delicious spring side dish or fresh ingredient.

 But wait, there are more ways to cook asparagus!

-Blanching, roasting, and grilling are my three go-tos, but you can also sauté asparagus for a frittata or pasta or poach whole spears for a quick dinner side dish.
+Blanching, roasting, and grilling are my three go-to cooking methods, but you can also sauté asparagus for a frittata or pasta or poach whole spears for a quick dinner side dish.
 I even like it simmered into soup.
 Alternatively, don’t cook it at all!
 Use a vegetable peeler to shave thick spears into ribbons to make a salad with olive oil and lemon, or use the ribbons on pizza or toast.

 How to Cook Asparagus